jina-ai/executor-riisearcher/README.md

 For more information please refer to the Github [repo](https://github.com/matsui528/rii)

-**NOTE:** Since we do not reconfigure Rii during `/index` request but during the `/search` request, therefore the first search after a CUD operation will always be slower.
+**NOTE:** We do not reconfigure Rii during `/index` request but during the `/search` request.
+The first search after a CUD operation will always be slower due to reconfiguration of the Rii index.

 ## Usage